rUmI-nUI/rUmI-nUI.github.io/tp_roots/03_ona.md

 ## Form 2: Third person pronoun, plural ("ona mute")
 ### *cnu*: "They"
 * In base aUI: nu.
-A rare instance of the rUmI version containing more elements than base aUI.
+An instance of the rUmI version containing more elements than base aUI.
 Reasoning: aligns the structure of this word with other rUmI pronouns.
 ### *cnum*: "Their"
 ### *sEm*: "Its"